1. Plan Your Zapier Integration

 What’s the Next Step?

 As your integration continues to accumulate users, our team will watch the growth of your integration.
-We will contact you once your integration reaches 50 users and extend an invite for you to officially launch.
+Once your integration reaches 50 users, our partner team will reach out and talk about next steps working with Zapier to grow your business and share Zapier with your users.

 We may invite your company to officially launch your Zapier integration and join the Zapier Integration Partner Program.
 Once you launch, you will automatically join the free Zapier Integration Partner Program and can access the program’s many co-marketing benefits including: